staruser143/dash-app/analysis/scaling_atlas_vs_cosmosdb.md

 ### **MongoDB Atlas**:
 1. **Vertical Scaling**:
-   - **Cluster Tier Scaling**: You can scale up or down the cluster tier based on real-time resource usage.
+   - **Cluster Tier Scaling**: We can scale up or down the cluster tier based on real-time resource usage.
    - **Memory Utilization**: Atlas scales based on system memory utilization and CPU usage.

 2. **Horizontal Scaling**: